EMBEDDIA/event-detection/README.md

 This is the Python 3 version of the Daniel System (originally from here: https://github.com/rundimeco/daniel)

-### Convolutional Neural Network model for event detection: event-detection-daniel
+### Convolutional Neural Network model for event detection: event-detection-pytorch